Anaemia in Pregnancy

 • Morning sickness with excessive vomiting.

-Frayne and Pinchon (2019) note that it’s important to identify women who are at increased risk of the effects of anaemia.
-For example, women who:
+Frayne and Pinchon (2019) note that it’s important to identify people who are at increased risk of the effects of anaemia.
+For example, those who:

 • Are at greater risk of haemorrhage at birth